alokkr01/ccNIST-crawler/README.md

 Futher features being worked upon :
 1. Feeding a dictionary of molecules
 2. Fetching i/o files for all isomers etc in a single run
-3. Creating a proper directory structure with proper names/details of all the files.
+3. Storing files in a directory structure with proper names/details .